sheik-afrath/verilog-tb-generator/README.md

 ## Supported Port Syntax

-This script relies on regular expressions to parse the Verilog file.
-It will **only** work correctly with the following port declaration style:
+* This script relies on regular expressions to parse the Verilog file.
+It will work correctly with any design that declares one port per line.

-* **Non-ANSI Style:** Ports must be declared *inside* the module body, not in the module header.
-* **One Port Per Line:** You must declare only one port on each line.

-✅ **Correct / Supported Examples:**
+* This includes both non-ANSI and ANSI styles.

+✅ **Supported Example 1 (Non-ANSI Style):**

 ```verilog
 module my_design (